House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Statista)

 California has the largest number of registered motorcycles out of any state in the United States.
 This is true for two primary reasons.
-First, California has the largest number of people out of any state which makes their status as the leader in motorcycle registrations unsurprising.
+First, California has the largest number of people, making its status as the leader in motorcycle registrations unsurprising.
 Second, California has a climate that is ideal for motorcycle riders.
-The weather is generally mild and dry across the whole state, and the roads include numerous famous motorcycle routes.
-California has scenic ocean highways, hilly mountain roads, and famous landmarks sprinkled throughout.

 man riding in motorcycle